 Windows users can alternatively connect with PuTTY.

 When you've logged in, your command prompt changes and you'll see a welcome screen.

-Destroying a Droplet permanently and irreversibly destroys the Droplet, its contents, and its automated backups.
+Destroying a Droplet permanently and irreversibly destroys the Droplet, its contents, automated backups, and any associated resources that you have selected to destroy along with the Droplet.

 From the control panel, click the Droplet's More menu and choose Destroy.